caspg/caspg.github.io/_drafts/playing-with-gpx-tracks-in-elixir-and-postgis.md

 ## Tracks context

 In this section, we are creating `Tracks` context.
-We have to generate migration which will create tracks table with two columns. `geom` column will hold geometry of each track.
-We can create it using `AddGeometryColumn` function provided by PostGIS.
+We have to generate migration which will create tracks table with two columns. `geom` column will hold the geometry of each track.
+We can create it using the `AddGeometryColumn` function provided by PostGIS.

 ```sql
 -- AddGeometryColumn(table_name, column_name, srid, type, dimension);
 SELECT AddGeometryColumn('tracks', 'geom', 3857, 'MULTILINESTRINGZ', 3);
 ```

-The `sird` stands for spatial reference system identifier which defines coordinate system.
+* The `sird` stands for **spatial reference system identifier** which defines the coordinate system.
 We are going to use Pseudo-Mercator (EPSG:3857) used for rendering most of the popular web maps.
-The `type` specifies geometry type, eg, 'POLYGON', 'POINT'. `MULTILINESTRINGZ` is a multi line string type that allows to define elevation of each point.
-Last argument is the `dimension`, we want to store 3 dimensions, we want to store x and y coordinates along with elevation (z).
+* The `type` specifies geometry type, eg 'MULTILINESTRINGZ', 'POLYGON', 'POINT'.
+* The last argument is the `dimension`.
+We want to store 3 dimensions, x and y coordinates along with elevation (z).

+We are defining `geom` as `MULTILINESTRINGZ` because it plays nicely with the way how GPX format.
+GPX track can contain multiple segments, and each segment contains multiple points.
+Each point has (lat, lon) coordinates and can also hold elevation.

+A **linestring** is a path between locations, an ordered series of two or more points.
+A "Z" dimension adds height information to each point.
+A **MultiLineStringZ** is a collection of **linestringZ**

 ```elixir
 # priv/repo/migrations/20200316162637_create_tracks_table.exs